woocommerce/qit-documentation/docs/understanding-allure-results.md

 An Allure report is generated for end-to-end test failures and can be viewed by clicking the `View Report` button on the `Quality Insights > All Tests` page in the QIT Dashboard:

-Following this link will open the Allure test results in a tab in your browser:
+Following this link will open the Allure test results in a modal:

 ![allure-report-home](_media/allure-report-home.png)